theOtherLuke/nordlynx-router/README.md

 1. open /etc/sysctl.conf and make sure you have umcommented/enabled net.ipv4.ip_forward=1
 I personally have been guilty of going too fast and not reading, which caused me to uncomment the wrong ipv4 line.
 I actually did that while following and editing this.
-2. inspect your iptables rules on the vpn lxc/vm/machine for NordVPN, you should have 3 rules in your /etc/iptables/rules.v4 file.
+2. inspect your iptables rules on the vpn lxc/vm/machine, you should have 3 rules in your /etc/iptables/rules.v4 file.
 Double check your work in STEP 5.

 If you can ping an ip address but not a domain name:
-1. check your DNS settings on the VPN.
+1. check your DNS settings.
 Double check your work up to STEP 3.